just-install/just-install-updater/README.md

   * -c : Commit: Commits the updated registry file to Git.
   * -ns: No save: Changes to the registry file are not saved.
   * -f : Force mode: forces the update by disabling the following safety checks:
-    * The web link and registry link don't point to the same hosts.
+    * Skip if the web link and registry link don't point to the same hosts.
+    * Skip if new version not found for all architectures.